casapps/casspeed/AI.md

 ## Container Usage (NON-NEGOTIABLE)

 **⚠️ NEVER RUN BINARIES DIRECTLY ON THE HOST.
 ALWAYS USE CONTAINERS. ⚠️**

+**See also: "Container-Only Development" in Critical Rules section.**

 **ALL builds, tests, and binary execution MUST use containers.
 The host is for orchestration only.**